Bashar al-Assad: Damascus Spring

 During a state visit by British Prime Minister Tony Blair to Syria in October 2001, Bashar publicly condemned the United States invasion of Afghanistan in a joint press conference, stating that "[w]e cannot accept what we see every day on our television screens – the killing of innocent civilians.
 There are hundreds dying every day."
 Assad also praised Palestinian militant groups as "freedom fighters" and criticised Israel and the Western world during the conference.
 British officials subsequently described Assad's political views as being more conciliatory in private, claiming that he criticised the September 11 attacks and accepted the legitimacy of the State of Israel.

-Following the September 11 attacks and during the early stages of the US-led war on terror, "Syria had emerged as one of the CIA's most effective intelligence allies in the fight against al-Qaeda," with "the quality and quantity of information from Syria [having] exceeded the Agency's expectations."
+According to investigative journalist Seymour Hersh, "Syria had emerged as one of the CIA's most effective intelligence allies in the fight against al-Qaeda" following the September 11 attacks and during the early stages of the US-led war on terror.

+Hersh also quoted Flynt Leverett, former Senior Director for Middle East Affairs, as saying that "the quality and quantity of information from Syria exceeded the agency's expectations, but that from the Syrians' perspective, they got little in return for it."
 Syria closely cooperated with the CIA's detention and interrogation program of people deemed "illegal enemy combatants"; Syrian prisons were a major site of extraordinary rendition by the CIA of alleged al-Qaeda members where they were tortured by Syrian interrogators on behalf of the CIA.
 According to a 2013 report by the Open Society Foundations, Syria was one of the "most common destinations for rendered suspects" under the CIA's program.